great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_metadata_stores.md

 ---
 title: Manage Metadata Stores
+description: Create Stores to store data metadata.
+toc_min_heading_level: 2
+toc_max_heading_level: 2
 ---

 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';

 A Store retrieves and stores data metadata.
 Stores are available from your Data Context.

-GX Core supports the following Stores
+GX Core supports the following Stores:

-- **Validation Result Store** - stores and retrieves information about objects generated when data is Validated against an Expectation Suite.
 - **Expectation Store** - stores and retrieves information about collections of verifiable assertions about data.
 These are Stores for Expectation Suites.
 - **Checkpoint Store** - stores and retrieves information about means for validating data in a production deployment of GX Cores.
+- **Validation Result Store** - stores and retrieves information about objects generated when data is Validated against an Expectation Suite.
 - **Validation Definition Store** - stores and retrieves information about validation definitions.

 ## Configure Validation Result Stores